 Controlling the temperature while making jerkies is pretty essential.
-It will eventually determine the speed and quality of your jerky.
-Do not put the device or even to temperatures that exceed 170 to 180 degrees Fahrenheit.
-It will not dry the meat.
-Instead, it will cook it.
-And that's not how you make jerkies.
+It will eventually determine the speed of the overall process and quality of your jerky.
+Never use temperatures exceeding 170 to 180 degrees Fahrenheit.
+You will not dry the meat.
+Instead, you will cook it.
+And that’s not how you make jerkies.

-Ideally, you should start at temperatures that range from 130 to 140 degrees Fahrenheit.
+Ideally, you should start at temperatures that within the range of 130 to 140 degrees Fahrenheit.
 But as I mentioned earlier, we are dealing with bear meat.
 Therefore, I recommend that we should take extra precautions.
 Every time I make bear jerkies, I always put my oven on 165 to 170 degrees Fahrenheit.
 In this way, the microbes would die without compromising the drying process.